jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

 - The proxy to handle all traffic routing, masking internal infrastructure.

 > The question here why i used SOCKS?
 > While protocols like HTTP/HTTPS can be used for tunneling, SOCKS operates at **Layer 5 (Session Layer)** of the OSI model, making it protocol-agnostic.
-This means it can handle **any TCP/UDP traffic** (e.g., SSH, RDP, custom protocols) without needing application-layer modifications.
+This means it can handle **any TCP/UDP traffic** (e.g., SSH, RDP, custom protocols) without needing application-layer modifications and easy to begin with.

 ### **Comparing Proxy Protocols**